Province of Seville

-The area of the province is 14,042 km^{2}.
-Its population is 1,914,958 (2010), of whom 40% live in the capital, Seville, and its population density is 125.25/km^{2}.
-It contains 105 municipalities.
+It has a population of 1,977,664 in an area of 14035.69 km2 across its 106 municipalities.

+Geography

 The province shares the Parque Nacional de Doñana with Huelva province.
 It also has the Sierra Norte de Sevilla Natural Park.
 The 177,484 hectares park is Andalusia's largest protected area.
 The Guadalquivir crosses the province from east to west.
 Guadiana, Pinta and Xenil are other important rivers.
 The northern part of the province is mostly mountainous.
 Seville has a warm Mediterranean climate with an annual average temperature of 18.5 °C. Winters are generally mild while summers are hot.
-The maximum temperatures in summer often surpass 40 °C. The locality of Écija is popularly known as the "Frying Pan of Andalusia" for its torrid summers. Écija is known for its high value of corn production.
+The maximum temperatures in summer often surpass 40 °C. The locality of Écija is popularly known as the "Frying Pan of Andalusia" for its torrid summers.

+Demographics

+As of 2025, the population is 1,977,664, of which 48.8% are male, and 51.2% are female.
+Minors make up 17.8% of the population, and seniors make up 18.4%.

+Immigration

+As of 2025, immigrants make up 7.8% of the population.
+The 5 largest foreign countries of birth are Colombia, Morocco, Venezuela, Nicaragua, and Peru.

+Economy

+Écija is known for its high value of corn production.
 The province of Seville generates 1.92% of the Spanish hotel movement.
 In terms of tourism, the city of Seville is one of the leading cities in Andalusia, situated behind Barcelona and Madrid on a national level.
-In 208 B.C. the whole population of an outpost in the present town of Estepa burnt their houses and committed suicide before Romans attacked it.
-The capital city Seville is the world's most dense one in terms of Baroque churches.
-The Socialist Workers Party won the elections in the province from 1982 to 2000.

 In comparison to other Spanish provinces, Seville is underdeveloped.

-Population development

-The historical population is given in the following chart: